artnie/rpwr-assignments/internship/RPWR_internship_02_Challenge.md

 * Navigate through difficult parts, like doors.

 ## Next week
 Next week you let the real tortugabot follow the wall and this time collisions have consequences.
 The avoidance of collisions and the time required to drive along the wall are important.
-MoveBase is not
+MoveBase is not recommended.